cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 ## The thermosphere

 The thermosphere is the outer layer of the atmosphere, above 80 km of altitude.
 The name stems from the high temperatures that are reached due to the ionizing radiation from the sun.
+Here, photochemical processes dominate and determine the properties of this layer.

 ### Temperature of the thermosphere